-Note: Evaporator and condenser units are shipped with a dry nitrogen charge only.
-For proper system operation-all replacement units must be recovered and the NITE SSI system must be recharged with the recommended "Charge Capacity" page 22.
+Note: Evaporator and condenser units are shipped with a holding charge only.
+For proper system operation all replacement units must be recovered and the Parking Cooler system must be recharged with the recommended "Charge Capacity" from page 24.

-Proper service procedure: (1) recover system refrigerant charge, (2) replace unit, (3) evacuate dry charge, (4) leak test, (5) recharge system to proper refrigerant level.
-See page 22.
+Proper service procedure: (1) recover system refrigerant charge, (2) replace unit, (3) recover holding charge, (4) evacuate / leak test, (5) recharge proper refrigerant level.